 While you can handle this all over email, if you’re planning on finding a long-term tenant for six months to a year, this might be a good opportunity to Skype or use Facetime to get more of a personal feel for the applicant.
 Although I’ve worked with several tenants who stayed with me via Airbnb for 3-4 months each that I never met until they showed up, and not to jinx it, it’s worked out fine so far!

-House hacking is a great way to reduce your monthly living expenses and even cash flow your primary residence if you’re able to swing it!
+House hacking is a great way to reduce your monthly living expenses and even the cash flow of your primary residence if you’re able to swing it!
 With a bit of preparation and some interpersonal skills, you should be able to find a great situation to fit your needs and make your home a profitable one!

 - How We House Hacked Our Way To FI